IUI vs. IVF: Which Fertility Treatment Option is Right for You

 IUI is particularly beneficial for couples facing various infertility issues, including unexplained infertility and male factor infertility.
 Below are some of the benefits of IUI:

-3. Minimal Side Effects: IUI causes minimal or no side effects.
+- Does IUI Cause Any Major Side Effects?: IUI causes minimal or no side effects.
 Though the procedure involves the use of fertility medicines to stimulate egg release, no major side effects have been noticed in females.

-4. Enhances Sperm Quality: IUI involves a sperm-washing procedure wherein prostaglandins and other infectious agents are removed from the sperm, which enhances sperm quality.
+- How Does IUI Help Improve Sperm Quality Before Insemination?: IUI involves a sperm-washing procedure wherein prostaglandins and other infectious agents are removed from the sperm, which enhances sperm quality.

 Intrauterine Insemination (IUI) is a popular fertility treatment, but it has several limitations that potential patients should consider.